 The course contains a broad mix of study modes, including lectures, tutorials, practical classes, studios, project work and seminars, using face-to-face, online, intensive, and other flexible delivery mechanisms.

 Assessment is designed to give you opportunities to demonstrate your capabilities.
 You will find that the forms of assessment used may be different for each course, depending on the course objectives and learning outcomes.

-Those who wish to exit the degree at Graduate Diploma level can do so after two semesters, or else transfer into the Master of Information Technology.
+Those who wish to exit the degree at graduate diploma level can do so after two semesters, or else transfer into the Master of Information Technology.

-Many of the teaching staff within the program are practising (or have been) industry professionals with extensive industry experience and contact networks.
+Many of the teaching staff within the course are practising (or have been) industry professionals with extensive industry experience and contact networks.
 This experience, when integrated into teaching and learning practice, enriches your learning environment.